gifts they might actually want

 Jump to section

-While it might be hard to remember the exact age of your best friend’s kid, the difference between a child who just turned 3 and one who just turned 4 can be enormous.
+While it might not seem like much, at least from an adult point of view, the difference between a child who just turned 3 and one who just turned 4 can be enormous.
 According to Jeannette Corey, director of the Bank Street Family Center, 4-year-olds continue to engage in pretend play, but that play becomes more sophisticated and is more dependent on their expanding language skills.
 They are also more physically mature and able to use more advanced techniques when drawing, painting, or sculpting a hunk of Play-Doh.
 As a result, their art becomes more representational, Corey says.

-In practical terms, this means that talking to a 4-year-old feels way more like talking to a little person with strong preferences, interests, and an actual personality.
-They might experiment with telling jokes (or trying to) and be interested in adopting words and phrases they hear from adults.
+In practical terms, that means talking to a 4-year-old feels way more like talking to a fully actualized person with strong opinions and interests.
+They might experiment with telling jokes and be interested in adopting words and phrases they hear adults say.
 They are endlessly curious, oftentimes goofy, and creative enough to invent their own games and play scenarios.

-To help you find gifts that encourage that curiosity and creativity for the 4-year-old in your life, we asked child-development specialists like Corey, as well as toy experts and discerning parents, to recommend their favorites.
-We’ve organized the 31 toys they mentioned by price range, so if you have a budget in mind, you can use the table of contents to jump right to that section — or read all the way through to get a full picture of the best gifts for 4-year-olds.
+To help you find gifts that encourage that curiosity and creativity, we asked child-development specialists like Corey, toy experts, and discerning parents to recommend their favorites.
+We’ve organized the following 38 toy recommendations by price range, so if you have a budget in mind, you can use the table of contents to jump right to that section — or read all the way through to get a full picture of the best gifts for 4-year-olds.

 Meanwhile, if you’re also shopping for kids in other age groups, we have gift guides for 1-year-olds, 2-year-olds, 3-year-olds, 5-year-olds, 6-year-olds, 7-year-olds, 8-year-olds, 9-year-olds, 10-year-olds, 11-year-olds, and 12-year-olds plus the meticulously curated Strategist Toy Store, filled with all our greatest hits.